NVIDIA/spark-rapids/docs/compatibility.md

      supported
    * https://github.com/NVIDIA/spark-rapids/issues/10215 leading spaces can be stripped from named keys.
-   * https://github.com/NVIDIA/spark-rapids/issues/10216 It appears that Spark is flattening some output, which is different from other implementations including the GPU version.
-   * https://github.com/NVIDIA/spark-rapids/issues/10217 a JSON path execution bug
    * https://issues.apache.org/jira/browse/SPARK-46761 Apache Spark does not allow the `?` character in a quoted JSON path string.